-A big data expert witness typically has an advanced degree, with experience and expertise in data analytics, computer science, cloud computing, and/or information technology.
+Big data expert witness candidates typically have an advanced degree, with experience and expertise in data analytics, computer science, cloud computing, and/or information technology.
 Cahn Litigation Services is frequently called upon by law firm clients to locate expert witnesses that can support big data matters.

 The term big data can also refer to the use of predictive analytics, statistical analytics, statistical modeling, or other advanced analytics methods that use electronic data from a data set, regardless of the size of the data set.